|

 Customized learning plans

 When it comes to the ACT, every student has their strengths and weaknesses.
 Some students struggle with the math section, whereas others suffer from crippling test-taking anxiety.
-While group ACT classes used to be the norm, they are not always the best use of a high school student’s time, which is why we selected tutoring services that offer customized lesson plans.
-With customized lessons, instructors can spend their sessions focusing on the areas the student needs the most help with, whether that’s building confidence or brushing up on key math concepts.
+While most ACT prep courses made group classes the norm, they are not always the best use of a high school student’s time, which is why we selected tutoring services that offer customized lesson plans.
+With personalized sessions, instructors can spend time focusing on the areas the individual student needs the most help with, whether that’s building confidence or brushing up on key science concepts.

 Availability and flexibility